kddart/dartVarietalID/README.md

 dartVarietalIDShiny()
 ```

-You can open a folder with example datasets here:
+You can open a folder with example datasets by typing in the R console:

 ``` r
 browseURL(system.file("extdata",package = "dartVarietalID"))